dp-lewis/iframes-v-webcomponents/BLOG_POST.md

 iframes were introduced in **1997**.
 The same year Princess Diana died, the first Harry Potter book was published, and Google.com was registered as a domain.

 Twenty-eight years later, and it's *still* the most reliable way to embed isolated HTML on a webpage.
-That seems... mad?
+That blows my mind!

 Surely we've invented something better by now.
 Enter **Web Components** - the modern, standards-based alternative that promises native browser support for encapsulated, reusable components without the baggage of iframes.